| Daniel Pipes Mobile Edition Regular Site |

 Not all Jews are Zionist.
 Some believe in universal socialism, some support Palestinians, others hold that only God can create a Jewish state or have been disappointed since 1977 when the right first came to power in Israel.
 Some openly hate Israel, others pretend it does not exist, and the most crafty of them present themselves as Zionist.

-Therefore, it's inaccurate to assume Jews support Israel.
-That assumption also has two regrettable implications: it privileges anti-Zionists among them ("I'm Jewish but … ") even as it marginalizes non-Jewish Zionists.
+It's inaccurate to assume Jews support Israel and this assumption has two regrettable implications: it privileges anti-Zionists among them ("I'm Jewish but … ") even as it marginalizes non-Jewish Zionists.

 Jews are adherents of a faith, not a political movement.
 When speaking of politics, talk about the pro-Israel community or Zionists, but not about Jews.
 (August 18, 2009)